Ncorpi$\mathcal{O}$N : A $\mathcal{O}(N)$ software for N-body integration in collisional and fragmenting systems: Resolving collisions

 where\footnote{$\stigma$ is an archaic Greek letter called stigma.} $\stigma=\left(3\mu-1\right)/3\mu$.
 Surprisingly enough, these speeds are independent of $\Delta v$, suggesting that a high impact velocity means more fragmentation but does not translate into a faster ejecta.
 When the tail is made up of one unique fragment, its scalar velocity is given by

 The existing literature gives little insight on the directions of fragments following an impact (\citet{Suo_et_al_2023} give some constraints but their work is limited to impacts on granular media in an intermediate regime between gravity and strength), and our model here is arbitrary.
-The speeds of the tail's fragments are given a direction with respect to the largest fragment according to the following schema.
+The speeds of the tail's fragments are given a direction with respect to the largest fragment in the following way.
+We give to the $k^{\text{th}}$ fragment of the tail the position